comprna/reorientexpress/README.md

 # Overview
 ----------------------------

-ReorientExpress is a tool which main purpose is to predict the orientation of cDNA or RNA-direct reads.
-It builds kmer-based models using Deep Neural Networks and taking as input a transcriptome annotation or any other fasta/fasq file for which the sequences orientation is known.
+ReorientExpress is a tool to predict the orientation of cDNA reads from error-prone long-read sequencing technologies.
+It was developed with the aim to orientate nanopore long-reads from unstranded cDNA libraries without the need of a genome or transcriptome reference, but it is applicable to any set of long-reads.
+It builds kmer-based models using Deep Neural Networks using as training input a transcriptome annotation or any other fasta/fasq file for which the sequences orientation is known.
 The software can work with experimental data, annotation data and also with mapped reads providing the corresponding PAF file.
 ReorientExpress has three main utilities:
 - Training a model.